Walk with your family through some historic, jungle safari and scenic places.

 We will be woken up with a hot drink in our tents by our team, followed by a warm water bowl for washing/shaving, etc. You will need to pack your duffel bags and vacate your tent before coming for breakfast.
 Weather permitting, the panorama of the snow-clad peaks is stunning.
 Langtang Lirung, Ganesh Himal, Himalchuli, Boudha, Manaslu, and the Annapurna range are visible.

 We start our hike with an uphill climb.
 We will pass a couple of settlements to Tuppo Bhanjyang 2100 meters in about 90 minutes after beginning our trek.
-We go westwards on a fair-weather road as we descent slowly amidst pristine agricultural land and small hamlets.
+Then, we go westwards on a fair-weather road as we descent slowly amidst pristine agricultural land and small hamlets.

 Our kitchen crew will “speed” past us and will be preparing lunch on the route.
 We will have a relaxed lunch before proceeding to our final stop at a Gurung village.
 1630 meters.
 6-hour hike.